This guide describes how to run an instrumentation, Robo, or Game Loop test using the gcloud CLI.

 gcloud firebase test android models describe MODEL_ID

-The output contains the device model's brand, manufacturer, OS versions, supported API levels, release dates, and whether the device is physical or virtual.
+The output contains the device model's brand, manufacturer, OS versions, supported API levels, supported Application Binary Interfaces (ABI), release dates, and whether the device is physical or virtual.

 versions list: Get a list of currently available OS versions to test against.